AbdullahQureshi1080/AbdullahQureshi1080/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a React Native Engineer with a passion for UX design, I am slowly transitioning to UX design from a passionate hoppy to full time deal with development as a hobby.
+I am a React Native Engineer with a passion for UX design, I am slowly transitioning to UX design from a passionate hobby to full time deal with development as a hobby.

 </details>